 Colin McMullan - McMullan studied Linguistics, Russian and Sculpture at Brandeis University and earned an MFA in Sculpture at the University of Connecticut.
 He creates "active, cooperative, public work often utilizing vehicles, play, conversation, publications and food."

-Jackie Brown - A ceramicist, Brown works to create "immersive environments that invite viewers into imagined biological systems."
+Jackie Brown - a sculpture installation artist, Brown works to create "immersive environments that invite viewers into imagined biological systems."
 She holds a B.A. from Hamilton College and an M.F.A. from Virginia Commonwealth University.